nihansultan/MBio/_posts/diary/2021-04-09-posts-trial.md

 categories: Developmental Biology
 ---

-**Ultrastructure of the Bacteriocytes in the Midgut of the Carpenter ant Camponotus rufipes: Endosymbiont Control by Autophagy**
+**Ultrastructure of the Bacteriocytes in the Midgut of the Carpenter ant *Camponotus rufipes*: Endosymbiont Control by Autophagy**

 Wagner G. Gonçalves1, Kenner M. Fernandes1, Ana Paula A. Silva2, Danilo G. Gonçalves3, Muhammad Fiaz2
 and José Eduardo Serrão1*